srmagar2002/endlessRush/README.md

 # Introduction

 Endless Rush is a small mobile game project built using Xamarin, SkiaSharp, and SQLite.
-Inspired by the classic Dino game, Endless Rush adds a personal touch—you can customize the character, obstacles, background, and even the music.
+It is inspired by the classic Dino game but in endless rush you can customize the character, obstacles, background, and even the music.
 The game also features a leaderboard, so you can compete for the highest score!

 I aimed to implement the MVVM (Model-View-ViewModel) architecture.
 I'm still learning, so it might not be perfect, but it was a great learning experience.